 Argentina’s seasons are the opposite to our own here in the UK.
 Although January sees more tourists you can bank on toasty temperatures and it’s by far one of the best months to visit Patagonia weather-wise.
 Strap on your hiking boots and you can expect sunshine, clear skies and dry days.

 Chile’s three climate zones mean it can be visited almost any time of year, but if you’re heading to Torres del Paine or want to spot Penguins without the winter chill, the Chilean summer months are the perfect time.
-You’ll experience blazing summer days in the Lake District, making those volcanic lakes all the more tempting.
+While on holiday in January, you’ll experience blazing summer days in the Lake District, making those volcanic lakes all the more tempting.

 Panama is hot and humid throughout the year, but you should head here in January if you’re planning to visit the town of Boquete in the west.
 Mid-January sees the Chiriqui Highlands Flower and Coffee Festival in and around the town.
 For ten days you’ll be engulfed by an explosion of colour.
 It’s popular, so book well in advance.

 Thailand has a complicated set-up when it comes to weather, but January gives you the best chance for great weather across the country.
-Temperatures may be a little cooler, but its going to be dry, making it ideal for a beach getaway in the middle of the miserable UK winter.
+Temperatures are a little cooler, but its going to be dry, making it ideal for a beach getaway during the UK’s dark, cold winter days.
+When looking for a bit of adventure with milder temperatures in January, head north to discover the rivers, hills and villages of Chiang Mai.